arthurpalves/badgy/README.md

 Options:
   -h, --help                Show help information
-  -p, --position <value>    Position on which to place the badge -v, --verbose             Log tech details for nerds
+  -p, --position <value>    Position on which to place the badge -r, --replace             Indicates Badgy should replace the input icon
+                            Only works if input is of format .appiconasset -v, --verbose             Log tech details for nerds
 ```